 Is the line route known?

 The line route for the R-Project transmission line is not known at this time.
 The final route will be determined after a thorough siting study and a comprehensive public involvement process, including open houses, public hearings, newsletters and more.
 NPPD’s goal is to minimize impact and find the most suitable route regarding items such as land use, public comment, environmental constraints, constructability, cost and electric system performance.

 What will you do to restore the Sand Hills after line construction?

 One of NPPD’s goals throughout the transmission line siting and routing process is to minimize impacts of the project to landowners’ property.
 Where damages occur that need to be repaired, we will seek landowner input on their respective restoration experiences and will also consult with a variety of agencies who have restoration experts on staff.
 The types of structures we will use for this project is unknown at this time, but before making any decisions, we will consider the impacts of the various structure types on the Sand Hills.
 During planning, we will also study the impacts of alternative construction methods.
 After line construction, it is one of our priorities to restore the Sand Hills to as close to their original state as possible.
 To do so will require NPPD and landowners to work together closely.

 What is the cost of the project?

 When is line construction scheduled to begin?

-Transmission line construction for the R-Project line is expected to begin in the summer of 2016 with an in-service date of Jan.
-1, 2018.
+Transmission line construction for the R-Project line is expected to begin January 2017 with an in-service date of September 2018.